redis/redis-doc/commands/rpoplpush.md

 O(1)

-Atomically return and remove the last (tail) element of the _srckey_ list, and push the element as the first (head) element of the _dstkey_ list.
-For example if the source list contains the elements a,b,c and the destination list contains the elements foo,bar after an `RPOPLPUSH` command the content of the two lists will be a,b and c,foo,bar.
+Atomically returns and removes the last element (tail) of the list stored at `source`, and pushes the element at the first element (head) of the list stored at `destination`.

+For example: consider `source` holding the list `a,b,c`, and `destination` holding the list `x,y,z`.
+Executing `RPOPLPUSH` results in `source` holding `a,b` and `destination` holding `c,x,y,z`.

-If the _key_ does not exist or the list is already empty the special value 'nil' is returned.
-If the _srckey_ and _dstkey_ are the same the operation is equivalent to removing the last element from the list and pusing it as first element of the list, so it's a list rotation command.
+If `source` does not exist, the value `nil` is returned and no operation is performed.
+If `source` and `destination` are the same, the operation is equivalent to removing the last element from the list and pushing it as first element of the list, so it can be considered as a list rotation command.

-## Programming patterns: safe queues
+## Design pattern: safe queues

 Redis lists are often used as queues in order to exchange messages between different programs.
-A program can add a message performing an `LPUSH` operation against a Redis list (we call this program a Producer), while another program (that we call Consumer) can process the messages performing an `RPOP` command in order to start reading the messages from the oldest.
+A program can add a message performing an `LPUSH` operation against a Redis list (we call this program the _Producer_), while another program (that we call _Consumer_) can process the messages performing an `RPOP` command in order to start reading the messages starting at the oldest.

-Unfortunately if a Consumer crashes just after an `RPOP` operation the message gets lost. `RPOPLPUSH` solves this problem since the returned message is added to another backup list.
-The Consumer can later remove the message from the backup list using the `LREM` command when the message was correctly processed.
+Unfortunately, if a _Consumer_ crashes just after an `RPOP` operation, the message is lost. `RPOPLPUSH` solves this problem since the returned message is added to another backup list.
+The _Consumer_ can later remove the message from the backup list using the `LREM` command when the message was correctly processed.

-Another process, called Helper, can monitor the backup list to check for timed out entries to repush against the main queue.
+Another process (that we call _Helper_), can monitor the backup list to check for timed out entries to repush against the main queue.

-## Programming patterns: server-side O(N) list traversal
+## Design pattern: server-side O(N) list traversal

-Using RPOPPUSH with the same source and destination key a process can visit all the elements of an N-elements List in O(N) without to transfer the full list from the server to the client in a single `LRANGE` operation.
+Using `RPOPLPUSH` with the same source and destination key, a process can visit all the elements of an N-elements list in O(N) without transferring the full list from the server to the client in a single `LRANGE` operation.
-Note that a process can traverse the list even while other processes are actively `RPUSH`ing against the list, and still no element will be skipped.
+Note that a process can traverse the list even while other processes are actively `RPUSH`-ing against the list, and still no element will be skipped.

 @return

-@bulk-reply
+@bulk-reply: the element being popped and pushed.